MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

    ![Personalize your experience](../../Images/mya/use/focusplan-preferences.png)

-   On this page, select either **Book time for me** or **Just remind me to book time**.
-If you select the former, MyAnalytics will automatically add one to two hours of focus time per day on your Outlook calendar, depending on what time your calendar has open.
-If you select the other option, MyAnalytics will send you a weekly email and inline suggestions in Outlook that remind you to schedule your own focus time.
+2. On this page, select either **Automatically book time** or **Reminders only**.
+If you select the former, MyAnalytics will automatically add one to two hours of focus time per day on your Outlook calendar, depending on what times your calendar has open.
+If you select **Reminders only**, MyAnalytics will send you a [weekly email](#focus-plan-weekly-email) and [inline suggestions](#inline-suggestions-and-other-alerts) in Outlook that remind you to schedule your own focus time.

 2. Select **Get started**.
-This enrolls you in a focus plan.
-MyAnalytics now carries out the option that you chose – to book focus time or to remind you to book focus time.
+This enrolls you in your focus plan.
+MyAnalytics now carries out the option that you chose&mdash;to book focus time or to remind you to book focus time.

 ### Outlook add-in